Skip to main content

 python malicious_mcp_server.py -t "http://localhost:6379/"

-For non-blind exfiltration, the chained SSRF variant is more effective: if the internal service returns JSON, the SDK processes it and may expose fields through error messages or subsequent requests.
+The SSRF is blind by default, meaning the rogue server doesn’t see the response.
+But cloud metadata responses often come back as the OAuth discovery body, and in verbose logging mode (common during development), credentials can leak directly into logs.
+The chained variant is even more effective: if the internal service returns JSON, the SDK processes it and may expose fields through error messages or follow-up requests.

 Why This Is a Bug, Not a Design Choice